Schedule Service

 This is also where you’ll decide between a single-zone system (one indoor unit for one room) and a multi-zone system (multiple indoor units connected to one outdoor unit).
 As you add more rooms or “zones,” the cost naturally increases because you’ll need more indoor units, wiring, and installation time to get everything connected.
 Our team can help you figure out the right ductless AC setup for your home.

-Brand and Efficiency Ratings (SEER)
+Why Brand and SEER Ratings Matter

 Just like cars have different MPG ratings, air conditioners have SEER (Seasonal Energy Efficiency Ratio) ratings.
 The higher the SEER rating, the less electricity the unit uses to cool your home.
 While a high-efficiency unit with a SEER rating of 20 or more will have a higher price tag upfront, it can lead to significant savings on your monthly energy bills.